Spring Organizing Checklist

 - A cleaning caddy is an affordable way to hold hand tools for the garden.

 - Shelves are great for flower pots and soil.

 - A locked cabinet for insecticide or fertilizers.

-- A bin with drainage for hoses and spray nozzles.
+- A hanging organizer for hoses and spray nozzles.

 Do your best to keep as much off of the ground as you can so you have a safe area to walk through without the risk of tripping.

-When organizing your home using the seasons as a reminder to work on key areas is a great way to stay on top of things.
-Make the switch over from one season to the next and declutter the items you are storing as you go.
-Next, clean out the area by dusting and whipping things down so you are organizing a clean a fresh area.
-Finally use bins, hooks, baskets and big labels to keep things put away the easiest way.
+When organizing your home, using the seasons as a reminder to work on key areas is a great way to stay on top of things.
+Switch over from one season to the next and declutter the items you are storing as you go.
+Next, clean out the area by dusting and whipping things down so you are organizing a clean, fresh area.
+Finally, use bins, hooks, baskets, and big labels to keep things put away the easiest way.

 Do you have any areas you have a spring organizing checklist for?
 Let us know in the comments below, and we will add it to our list here!